galaxyproject/training-material/topics/sequence-analysis/tutorials/ncbi-blast-against-the-madland/tutorial.md

   - "What is MAdLand DB?"
   - "How can we perform Blast analysis on Galaxy?"
 objectives:
-  - "Load fasta sequence into Galaxy"
+  - "Load FASTA sequence into Galaxy"
   - "Perform NCBI-Blast+ analysis against MAdLandDB"
 time_estimation: "15m"
-enable: true
+enable: false
 key_points:
   - Blast tool searches a database of sequences for similar sequences to a query sequence.
   - Diamond  quickly aligns large-scale data sets using a compressed version of the reference sequences     called a "database diamond".